ow2-proactive/email-addons/README.md

 the user that runs the task.
 [See the documentation for more information](http://doc.activeeon.com/latest/user/ProActiveUserGuide.html#_third_party_credentials).

-Please note that sending emails to Google or Microsoft servers may require some extra
+Please note that sending emails from Google or Microsoft servers may require extra configurations for authenticating with success:
-configurations:

   - https://www.google.com/settings/security/lesssecureapps
   - http://pchelp.ricmedia.com/how-to-fix-550-5-3-4-requested-action-not-taken-error/